 I pushed up my window-shade and immediately wished I hadn’t.

 They must have changed the gate.
 It’s always gate 13.
 It’s never not gate 13.
 The sad truth of the airport is that even if you’re so excited to be there, even if you’re about to start your vacation or go meet somebody you love in Paris, the people who work at the airport are doing the same thing they did yesterday, or forty-five minutes ago, and they’re doing it at the same gate.

 And yet, they must have changed it.
 Here’s my theory, developed in real-time in row 13:

 Or maybe, through some strange printer error, my Epson smudged the bar-code in such a way as to produce an encoded string that passed muster.
 Maybe my boarding pass was defective and yet, presented at precisely the right wrong gate, effective.
-I realize this explanation is totally implausible, but I found myself drawn to it—because of what I saw out the window.
+I realize this explanation is totally implausible, but I found myself drawn to it —

 First, the ocean.
 Nothing out of the ordinary, except that it was the ocean, and we weren’t supposed to be flying over the ocean.